spineo/RGButterflyDocs/README.md

 ![All Portrait and Landscape](images/All_Port_and_LandView.jpg)

-The _Keywords Listing_ (first two screenshots below) allows users to search for keywords and associated references and/or mixes.
-The _Subjective Colors_ listing (third screenshot) categorizes colors into groups (similar to the _Color Wheel_).
-In this view, the elements of one or more groups can be revealed/hidden by clicking on the corresponding down/up arrow widgets (as shown below) or, alternatively, all groups can be revealed/hidden clicking on the arrow widget on the top Navigation Toolbar.
+The _Keywords Listing_ (first two screenshots below) allows users to search for keywords and find their associated references and/or mixes.
+The _Subjective Colors_ listing (third screenshot) categorizes colors into groups (similar to a _Color Wheel_).
+In this view, the elements of one or more groups can be revealed/hidden by clicking on the corresponding down/up arrow widgets (as shown below) or, alternatively, all groups can be revealed/hidden by clicking on the arrow widget on the top Navigation Toolbar.

 ![Keyw and Subj Views](images/Keyw_and_SubjViews.jpg)